-- Two (2) and three (3) streams are supported by the Base and Pro models, respectively. - Spartan I models support a variable number of streams with a maximum combined resolution of up to 32 MP.
-For example, a Spartan I can support 16 streams that are 2 MP each. - The video stream should be H.264 encoded with any special smart/ultra/zip/+ encoding options disabled. - Technically, H.265 streams and some special encoding options are supported for object detection, but the increased processing required may reduce the number of channels that can be processed, and live view of H.265 video is not supported by the WUI or mobile app. - For MR Base and Pro models, turn on Key frame mode for streams in the MR □ System Settings (with MR software version ≥ 1.2.5) to enable 5 or 6 streams to be processed on the Base and Pro units, respectively.
+- For the Base and Pro models, the number of supported channels is reduced when using stream mode.
+Two (2), three (3) and twelve (12) streams up to 2 MP each are supported by the Base, Pro and Spartan units, respectively. - The video stream should be H.264 encoded with any special smart/ultra/zip/+ encoding options disabled.
+Use the "main" encoding profile rather than the "high" profile. - Technically, H.265 streams and some special encoding options are supported for object detection, but the increased processing required may reduce the number of channels that can be processed, and live view of H.265 video is not supported by the WUI or mobile app. - Turn on Key frame mode for streams in the MR ☐ System Settings (with MR software version ≥ 1.2.5) to enable 5 or 6 streams to be processed on the Base and Pro units, respectively.
 You should configure the streams to produce key frames (I-frames) at a rate of 1 to 2 per second.
 This means that the I/key-frame interval (also known as GOP or GOV) should be 1 to 1⁄2 of the frame rate.
 For example, if the frame rate is 12 [fps] then the key frame interval should be 12 to 6 [frames].
 Note that a higher key frame rate increases the video bit rate and recording space usage. - It is preferable to use a lower resolution auxiliary stream that is not being recorded. - Add a camera manually to specify an alternate stream URL.